catseye/SixtyPical/doc/SixtyPical.md

 ### Constants ###

-It may be strange to think of constants as memory locations, but keep in mind that a memory location in Sixtypical need not map to a memory location in the underlying hardware.
+It may be strange to think of constants as memory locations, but keep in mind that a memory location in SixtyPical need not map to a memory location in the underlying hardware.
 All constants are read-only.
 Each is initially initialized with the value that corresponds with its name.

 They come in bit and byte types.
 There are two bit constants,